SAMPLE CHAPTER EXCERPTS FROM

 LIA

-I didn’t cry until we got in the car.
-It had been such a tough morning already, knowing where we were headed, but somehow I held it together for just a little while.
+…I didn’t cry until we got into the car.
 As we drove across town, I felt so sad.
 Just so, so sad.
 Very soon, this small being inside me would be no longer.
-My other two brothers and my sister-in-law sent us messages to say how much our family loved us and that they all supported us completely.
-Through stoplights, bridge crossings, and an ordinary jumble of commuting traffic, the world moved on as our phones buzzed with well-wishes.
-Tyler and I didn’t need to say much.
-The decision was made and there was some comfort in that.
-I struggled to balance how awful I felt about the choices we’d had to face with how fortunate I was to live somewhere that I could make the choice I felt was best, no matter how heart-wrenching it was.
+My brothers and my sister-in-law sent us messages to say how much our family loved us and that they all supported us completely.
+Through stoplights, bridge crossings, and an ordinary jumble of commuter traffic, the world moved on.
+Tyler and I didn’t need to say much to each other.
+We had made our decision together, and we both found some comfort in that.
+I struggled to reconcile how awful I felt about the choices we’d had to face with how fortunate I was to live somewhere that I could make the choice I knew was best, no matter how heart-wrenching it was.